camel-tooling/vscode-camelk/README.md

 ## Changing the Namespace

 Updating the Namespace setting (see [Apache Camel K Extension Settings](#apache-camel-k-extension-settings)) changes the default namespace that the Apache Camel K and Kubernetes CLIs use when referencing the running system.
-By default, the namespace is set to **default**, but depending on your system you may change it to **syndesis** or some other namespace.
+By default, the namespace is set to the system default when the field is blank, but depending on your system you may change it to some other namespace.

-When you hover over a published integration, you can now see what namespace is being used to populate the Apache Camel K Integrations view.
+When you hover over a published integration and the namespace setting is set, you can now see what namespace is being used to populate the Apache Camel K Integrations view.

 ![Apache Camel K Integrations view - Namespace Tooltip](images/camelk-integrations-view-status-tooltip-2.jpg)